beNative/udio-prompt-crafter/docs/README_APP.md

 -   **Icon Customization:** Choose from four popular icon sets (Heroicons, Lucide, Feather, Tabler) to personalize the application's appearance.
 -   **Controlled UI Scaling:** Customize the application's size with a simple slider in the settings, ranging from 50% to 400%.
 Changes are applied via a dedicated "Apply" button for more control.
 -   **Prompt History:** Automatically saves your last 50 prompts.
 Revisit and load any past creation with a single click from the new history modal.
--   **Presets:** Save your favorite tag combinations as presets.
-The preset manager allows you to load, update, rename, and safely delete presets with a confirmation step.
 -   **Conflict Detection:** The app detects tag conflicts and presents a modal with flexible resolution options, allowing you to keep the new tag, keep both, or cancel.
 -   **Command Palette:** A powerful search tool (`Ctrl+;`) to quickly find and toggle any tag, or execute actions like loading a preset or clearing the board.
 -   **Advanced Data Management:** A dedicated settings tab allows for importing and exporting all application settings, direct editing of the raw settings JSON, and (on desktop) opening the settings file's location.